-Mayo One follows the most stringent air safety standards and procedures.
-It is accredited by the Commission on Accreditation of Medical Transport Services (CAMTS), the industry's most respected stamp-of-approval for all aspects of air safety and quality.
+Mayo One Helicopter follows the most stringent air safety standards and procedures.
+It is accredited by the Commission on Accreditation of Medical Transport Services (CAMTS), the industry's most respected stamp of approval for all aspects of air safety and quality.

-We require all Mayo One pilots to have at least 2,500 hours of flight time.
-Pilots are instrument-flight-rule certified, and are required to complete check rides with an Omniflight check airman twice a year.
+We require all Mayo One Helicopter pilots to have at least 2,500 hours of flight time.
+Pilots are IFR certified, and are required to complete check rides with an FAA-approved check airman twice a year.

 Helicopter safety features